Thank you BART! Rewarding Pre-Trained Models Improves Formality Style Transfer

 Style transfer is the task of automatically converting a text of one style into another, such as turning the formal ``\emph{I viewed it and I believe it is a quality program.}'' into the informal ``\emph{I've watched it and it is AWESOME!!!!}''.
 This task, which can be used for, e.g., personalised response generation, translation of ancient text into modern text, and text simplification, is particularly challenging since style must be changed while ensuring that content is preserved.
 Accordingly, the performance of style transfer systems is commonly assessed on both style strength and content preservation.

 Due to the general scarcity of parallel data, unsupervised approaches are popular.
 These include disentangling style and content by learning a distinct representation for each \citep{Shen2017, Fu2018StyleTI, john-2019}, and back translation \citep{Zhirui-2018, lample2019multipleattribute, fuli-2019, prabhumoye-2018}.
-A common strategy to enhance style accuracy is to introduce a reward in the form of a style classifier \cite{lample2019multipleattribute, gong-2019, fuli-2019, wu-2019, Abhilasha-2020}.\footnote{Rewards are the core of reinforcement learning to maximise goals, in this task style strength and content preservation.} As a result, unsupervised models achieve good accuracy in style strength.
+A common strategy to enhance style accuracy is to introduce a reward in the form of a style classifier \cite{lample2019multipleattribute, gong-2019, fuli-2019, wu-2019, Abhilasha-2020}.
+As a result, unsupervised models achieve good accuracy in style strength.
 Content preservation is however usually unsuccessful \citep{rao-tetreault-2018}.

-Parallel data can help to preserve content, but is limited. \citet{niu-multi} combine the train sets of two different domains and incorporate machine translation to train their models with a multi-task learning schema, plus model ensembles. \citet{Abhilasha-2020} use it to train a supervised sequence-to-sequence model, and in addition to the commonly used style strength reward, they include a reward based on BLEU~\cite{papineni-2002} to enhance content preservation. \citet{shang-2019} propose a semi-supervised model combining parallel data with large amounts of non parallel data.
+Parallel data can help to preserve content, but is limited. \citet{niu-multi} combine the train sets of two different domains and incorporate machine translation to train their models with a multi-task learning schema, plus model ensembles. \citet{Abhilasha-2020} use it to train a supervised sequence-to-sequence model, and in addition to the commonly used style strength reward, they include a reward based on BLEU~\cite{papineni-2002} to enhance content preservation. \citet{shang-2019} propose a semi-supervised model combining parallel data with large amounts of non-parallel data.

 Pre-trained models, successful in a variety of NLP tasks, have recently been used in formality style transfer. \citet{zhang-parallel} propose several data augmentation methods for pre-training a transformer-based \citep{Ashish-2017} model and then used gold data for fine-tuning.
 Using GPT-2 \citep{radford-2019}, \citet{wang-harn} and \citet{wang-form} propose a harness-rule-based preprocessing method, and joint training of bi-directional transfer and auto-encoding with two auxiliary losses.
 Contemporary work by \citet{chawla--semi} develops a semi-supervised model based on BART large \citep{lewis-etal-2020-bart}.